vpn75/rstheme/README.md

-# rstheme
+# Custom Rstudio Theme
-Custom theme for RStudio
+This theme is based on the Base16 Eighties Dark theme.